 |Ladder Bars||Keep the rear axle from rotating, to keep the tires planted on the ground for maximum traction.|

 |Traction Bars||Prevent wheel hop and improve traction in vehicles that are used for street driving or other types of racing.|

-The Comparison of Ladder bars VS traction bars are important to know well, beacuse they look like the same.
+The Comparison of Ladder bars VS traction bars is important to know well because they look the same.

 They stop axle wrap, which causes your lifted truck’s wheels to skip up and lose traction.
 Nonetheless, determining which is best for the job is less evident for many truck owners.

 Wheel-hop reduction systems use several things:

 - An anti-wrap system that uses sensors to monitor the wheel position and automatically applies brakes to the axle if it starts to rotate.
 This should prevent wheels from hopping up and down and allow better traction.

 - A torque arm adjusts the truck’s Ackermann angle to reduce wheel hop.
 Again, this is adjustable on 4WD vehicles, but not 2WD ones that rely on suspension geometry to control wheel hop.